 As a parent, you no longer only have your life to take care of, you have another life that depends on you—that’s a heavy burden to deal with.
 Many of the choices that you make will affect the way that your child grows up and the person that he or she becomes.
-While parents play a huge role in a child’s life, parents don’t have full control—children make plenty of life decisions on their own.
+While parents play a huge role in a child’s life, parents don’t have full control—children form plenty of life decisions on their own.

 For example, adult children make the decision whether they will try drugs or alcohol.
 Unfortunately, when this happens, there is the potential for an active addiction to occur.
 If this happens, it can weigh heavily on parents, with parents assuming that they did something wrong when raising their children and feeling completely helpless.

 Consider this: if your child was sick with another disease, you probably wouldn’t think twice before scouring the internet or calling someone to get as much information as you could about it, right?
-Despite any shame, guilt, or fear that you may have regarding addiction, you shouldn’t go about the process of getting help or advice any differently.
+Despite any shame, guilt, or fear you may have regarding addiction, you shouldn’t go about the process of getting help or advice any differently.

 Regardless of what anyone thinks, no parent is 100 percent perfect.
-Everyone makes mistakes every now and then, and everyone can always do a better job in one way or another.
+Everyone makes mistakes now and then, and everyone can always do a better job in one way or another.
 But once your child becomes an adult, there is no way to go back and undo or redo anything from their adolescent days.
 Instead, you simply need to move forward and look for solutions to remedy the situation that you have in front of you right now.

-Always remember that your child and your child’s addiction are two completely separate things.
+Always remember your child and your child’s addiction are two independent things.
 Your son or daughter is not an addiction, and the addiction is not your daughter or son.
 It is possible to differentiate the two so that you can hate the disease of addiction and unconditionally love your child.
 Just keep in mind that unconditional love for your child does not consist of enabling them, as they still need to remain accountable for any addictive behavior.